tomaskovacik/ParkingSensorsMonitor/README.md

 <img src="https://raw.githubusercontent.com/tomaskovacik/ParkingSensorsMonitor/master/pics/20191115_175726.jpg" />

-Protocol used in comunication between parking sensor unit and monitor is pulse width modulation at 5V level.
-Packet is 32bits long from each 8bits represent real value of distance measured by sensor, expect 0xFF which represent infinit distance => or no obsticle detected by sensor.
+The protocol used in communication between the parking sensor unit and the monitor is pulse width modulation at 5V level.
+The packet is 32bits long, each 8bits represent the real value of distance measured by sensor, expect 0xFF which represent infinite distance => or no obstacle detected by the sensor.

 <img src="https://raw.githubusercontent.com/tomaskovacik/ParkingSensorsMonitor/master/pics/pulseview1.png" />